 Scope of License

-Define the scope of the license, specifying what the customer is allowed to do with the software.
-This could include details about the number of users, devices, or locations where the software can be used.
+Define the license scope, specifying what the customer can do with the software, including details about users, devices, or locations.

 Specify the duration of the license, whether it’s a fixed-term or a perpetual license.
 Fixed-term licenses are common in SaaS to ensure customers pay for ongoing updates and support.

-Outline any restrictions on how the software can be used.
+Specify any restrictions on software usage.
 For example, you might restrict reverse engineering, redistribution, or using the software for illegal purposes.

 Updates and Upgrades